harmindersinghnijjar/quora-qa-automation/README.md

 ### Additional notes:

+### Potential errors:

-If you encounter the error "timeout: Timed out receiving message from renderer" while pasting an answer into a text box, it may be due to the page load timeout being set too low.
-In such cases, you can try increasing the page load timeout using the set_page_load_timeout() method.
+If you encounter the error message "timeout: Timed out receiving message from renderer" while attempting to paste an answer into a text box, it is possible that the page load timeout has been set too low.
+In such instances, it is advisable to increase the page load timeout using the set_page_load_timeout() method.

-For example, if you're using Selenium in Python, you can set the page load timeout as follows:
+For example, if you are using the Selenium library in Python, you can increase the page load timeout by executing the following code:

 ```
 from selenium import webdriver